 It is this behaviour that is often highlighted as the most problematic area of concern for schools.

 "Teachers and schools have a vital role to play in helping these children emotionally, socially and educationally by providing specific support, to raise their attainment and address their wider needs.”

 Department for Education 2014

-If you would like more information on how Child in Mind can work with your school to improve the outcomes for children affected by developmental trauma please contact Katy who will be happy to discuss your needs
+If you would like more information on how Child in Mind can work with your school to improve the outcomes for children affected by developmental trauma please contact Jayne who will be happy to discuss your needs.